-This proposal was made to me quite seriously by a leading AI developer during my fieldwork, and has been mentioned during interviews: fieldnotes, June 21 2023; also interview A ready vulnerable communities, which social science, humanities, and critical computer and data science scholars convincingly show are a feature, not a bug, of algorithmic governance.
-The Declaration tries to break free from this present/past, but the present/past is inescapable.
+This futurizing technique allows the Declaration to bypass the effects of past and present algorithmic systems.
+It overlooks the growing literature that shows how technological systems create and sustain harms.
+It ignores the inconvenient truth that many algorithmic systems wrong already vulnerable communities, which social science, humanities, and critical computer and data science scholars convincingly show are a feature, not a bug, of algorithmic governance.85 The Declaration tries to break free from this present/past, but the present/past is inescapable.
 Any AI system that learns from data generated by earlier algorithmic systems will replicate and even intensify the biases lodged within that data.
 By severing future from present/past, the Declaration commits to a naïve, perverse notion of responsibility.